 In the end a combination of poor shot selection and nerves let Ernie Els win by a shot.
 Thankfully for Scott fans, the Australian soon bounced back to win the 2013 Masters.

 There have been two official US Open trophies…

 The US Open playoff format has changed for

 The final round at the 1996 Masters would haunt Greg Norman for the rest of his career, with a six-shot lead blown to allow his bitter rival, Nick Faldo, to win by five after a wonderful 67 to Norman’s 78.

 When considering Norman’s prodigious talent and ball-striking, it is incredible to think that he only won two majors, but nerves on the big stage mean he will be remembered as a nearly man, with eight 2nd place finishes.

 Paralleling Dustin Johnson’s three-putt in 2015, Doug Sanders contrived to do the same from an even shorter distance on the 18th at St Andrews.

 Needing two putts to beat Jack Nicklaus, he left his first putt two feet short before squirming his next one right.
 Inevitably, he would go on to lose the playoff the following day.

 1 – Jean Van de Velde 1999 Open Championship

 The meltdown to end all meltdowns.
-Jean Van de Velde’s eight (yes eight) on the final hole at Carnoustie in 1999 may be one of the most memorable moments in sporting history, with the famous image of him barefoot in the Barrie Burn now written in Open folklore.
+Jean Van de Velde’s seven on the final hole at Carnoustie in 1999 may be one of the most memorable moments in sporting history, with the famous image of him barefoot in the Barrie Burn now written in Open folklore.